fletchjp/CANCMDDC2/README.md

 John Fletcher (M6777)

+## Main Branch

+This is the place to look for a working version of CANCMDDC.

-## Branches
+## Other Branches

-This is the develop branch for work with the DC Controller.
-That was my intention.
-I have in fact used this to develop the current version.
-I am now going to merge this back into main and start a new branch for the DC Controller version.

 The old codes are separate branches.

 I will document these in [BRANCHES](BRANCHES.md).

-I have made version-2.9 into main as it is the most uptodate of the previous branches.
+I have made version-2.9 into old-main as it is the most uptodate of the previous branches.
 It contains work on task management missing from older code.
 This will be the version used with H bridge drivers.

 version-3.0 is older.
 It does have some preliminary work on serial connection using RS485.

-I am going to make a new develop branch for the work with the DC controller.
+I am going to make a new branch for the work with the DC controller.
+It is not there at present.
+The previous develop branch has been merged into main.

 ## Problems